"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 The Self-Made Myth

 He believes he built himself from nothing.
-His story is one of pure independence—he needed no one, learned from no one, owes nothing to anyone.
+His story is pure freedom—he needed no one, learned from no one, owes nothing to anyone.
 But no one is self-made.
 He stands on shoulders he refuses to acknowledge.
-His independence is ingratitude dressed as strength.
+His freedom is ingratitude dressed as strength.

 The Rebel's myth of self-creation blinds him to the web of support that made him possible.
 His language, his skills, his capacity to rebel—all inherited.
 His originality is built on foundations he won't acknowledge.